jackfsuia/ShampooSalesAgent/README.md

 By default, this agent proactively sells Shampoo.
 Write your own product information to [product_description](product_description) if you want to sell something else.

-After you share the generated link to public, the order infomation (name, address, phone number, purchase quantity, etc. provided by customers)  will be printed to [customer_orders.csv](customer_orders.csv).
+The order infomation (name, address, phone number, purchase quantity, etc. provided by customers)  will be printed to [customer_orders.csv](customer_orders.csv).
 ## Examples
 Let's say you're using gpt-3.5-turbo as model, the KEY you bought is sdjkSOIjkdejs.
 Then you should be running
 ```bash